Lac-Mégantic rail disaster: Trial

+In the second trial, the six MMA employees pleaded guilty and were convicted to a $50,000 fine, except for Harding, who received six months house arrest for not testing the handbrakes after they were applied.
+MMAC, a MMA subsidiary, was also found guilty of polluting the river and fined $1 million.

 Environmental impact

 The city prohibited all access to the downtown (including Frontenac, Thibodeau, Durand Streets and the boulevard des Vétérans) until June 2014 to permit a massive decontamination effort.
 Soil decontamination was expected to take until December 2014 to complete, although the water table appeared to be uncontaminated.
 Some buildings that were still standing, such as the local post office in Lac-Mégantic, were a total loss due to oil contamination.
 It may take up to five years to decontaminate some sites where homes formerly stood, forcing householders to rebuild elsewhere.

 MMA's Labrie, Demaître, Harding, Grindrod, Labonté, Strout and Horan faced a Canadian federal Fisheries Act charge, with a potential maximum penalty of $1-million fine, for "the crude oil that flowed into Lac-Mégantic and the Chaudière River after the accident."